 - Mitchell State School, 105 Cambridge Street, Mitchell.
 Q. 4655.
 Mitchell SS operates a Gunggari Community Language Program in the school curriculum. t (07) 4623 8888. e: email@example.com Website: https://mitchellss.eq.edu.au/Pages/default.aspx

-Yugambeh Museum, Language and Heritage Research Centre serves as a Language Centre and supports community-based language activities across southern Queensland – specific language activities in Beenleigh, Beaudesert, Gold Coast, Stradbroke Island, Mitchell, Charleville and South-West Queensland.
+Yugambeh Museum, Language and Heritage Research Centre serves as a Language Centre and supports community-based language activities across southern Queensland – they have coordinated specific language activities in Beenleigh, Beaudesert, Gold Coast, Stradbroke Island, Mitchell, Charleville and South-West Queensland.

 - Yugambeh Museum, Language and Heritage Research Centre, Cnr Martens Street and Plantation Road, Beenleigh.
 Q. 4207. t: (07) 3807 6155 e: firstname.lastname@example.org